A reading from the gospel according to Mark 8:11-13:

 Reflection: The sign

-What Jesus need is faith in Him and in the Father who sent Him.
-He does not do miracle for a show and certainly He is not looking for admiration or applause.
+What Jesus needs is faith in Him and in the Father who sent Him.
+He does not do miracles for a show and certainly, He is not looking for admiration or applause.
 He does not even need to prove Himself.
 His authoritative teachings and His miraculous healings and exorcisms are proof in themselves.
 If you don’t believe in Him, no amount of signs will suffice.
 If you believe in Him, no amount of proof is needed.

 Jesus has shown the futility of arguments or debates.
 His followers should heed His example.
 It is best to just leave people who argue a lot.
 There is nothing to be gained from it.
 What is needed is to do good at all times.